Xilinx/PYNQ-ComputerVision/applicationCode/unitTests/testC++/README.md

     $  ./buildUnitTest.py
     ```
   + This creates individual reformatted bitstream and executables for each test and copies them to applicationCode/unitTests/testC++/unitTestFiles.
 You can then the files onto the board using the same method as in the individual test case
+  + You can also pass in the name of text file that newline separate list the units you wish to build as follows:
+    ```commandline
+    $  ./buildUnitTest.py -l myTestList
+    ```

 ## Running unit test on Board